Drylongso (film): Production

 In the early 1990s, Cauleen Smith was working at the Haight Asbury Free Clinic and the Glide Memorial Church in San Francisco.
 She kept hearing about young African American men who were being murdered or going to prison at the same time she was seeing young African American girls who were dealing with teen pregnancy and a bureaucratic welfare system.
 Smith said, "I was seeing young black girls 8 or 9 years old who really needed someone to care for them.
 I got tired of seeing young black women being talked about in terms of blame -- teen pregnancy, welfare -- whereas young black men were being talked about as victims in need of defense.
 Girls are treated with such disrespect.
 Pica came out of that frustration."
 Smith’s interest in the marginalized youth inspired her to make a short film, which became the basis for the feature.
+The script was developed over a span of several years.

+Production took place over the summer of 1995.

 Release

 Drylongso premiered at the 1998 Hamptons International Film Festival.
 It was selected to screen at the 1999 Sundance Film Festival as part of the American Spectrum section.
-It went on to screen at various film festivals, including the South by Southwest (SXSW) Film Festival in Austin Texas, the Pan-African Film Festival, and the Urbanworld Film Festivals.
+It went on to screen at various film festivals, including the South by Southwest (SXSW) Film Festival in Austin Texas, the Pan-African Film Festival, and the Urbanworld Film Festival.
 The film was selected as the opening feature at the Film Arts Foundation Film Festival held at the Castro Theatre in San Francisco.
 In August 1999, the film was shown on The Sundance Channel.

 In March 2023, Janus Films gave the film a 4K restoration and a limited theatrical re-release.